mammoth-games/hammer-docs/docs/knit/modules/AbelianTable.md

 **D**| X | X | X | X |
 **E**| X | X | X | X | X |

 The key benefit to this module is that two nodes are connected by the same value regardless of retrieval order.
 That is, `data[a][b] == data[b][a]`.
 If you choose for the nodes to not be self-connected, then the diagonal will be empty.

+!!! note
-**NOTE:** Attempting to set a value between two connected nodes to nil will revert to the userdata SelfConnectedList.None.
+    Attempting to set a value between two connected nodes to nil will revert to the userdata `SelfConnectedList.None`.
 This is because setting the value to nil would lose the connection.

 ### API